 They’re playing in the UK but the Toronto Wolfpack does have a following in its home town.
 Their games were streamed on CBC Sports.
 2017, their premier season they started at the low level.
 They won the championship to raise themselves to a higher league.
 They won the Kingstone Press League 1; together with the championship they’ve advanced to the Kingstone Press Championship (second tier league); if they win the championship there in 2018 they’ll advance to play in the Championship Shield in 2019, the highest in ranks.
 No word of a bet by John Tory.

 The 2018 Ontario Municipal Elections are in October 2018.
 John Tory might be the lucky mayor who’ll win all his bets as he brings more championships to TO!
 The lucky mayor might bring Stanley Cup in Toronto before his term ends!
 He’ll be a legend: the Mayor that brought multiple championships to Toronto not just one!
 The Mayor that was a living Lucky Loonie.
-It all depends on whether the Lucky Mayor is willing to make risky bets for the team.
+Becoming legendary all depends on whether the Lucky Mayor is willing to make risky bets for the team.